How to Find & Understand the Law

 Both state and federal courts are structured in a similar way.
 If you wish to bring a lawsuit, you will usually file a suit in the trial court.
 This may go by one of several different names—for example, the superior court, the municipal court, or in New York (confusingly enough), the supreme court.
 But the function of this first court is the same: Everything up to and including a trial will happen here.
 For the most part, trial courts do not issue opinions that other courts are required to follow.

 After the trial court, the next level up is called the appellate court.
 If you reach a final resolution in the trial court—for example, the judge rules against you—and you believe the decision is wrong, you have the right to appeal the decision.
 In most instances, the role of the appellate court isn’t to start your trial over, hearing the evidence again.
 Instead, they look at what the trial court did and decide whether it made any mistakes applying the law to the facts.
-Appellate courts often issue opinions, and those opinions are binding on the trial courts below it within its state.
+Appellate courts often issue opinions, and those opinions are binding on the trial courts below them within the state.

 The highest court is usually called the supreme court—though not always (as explained, that’s the name for the trial court in New York).
 Also, some states have no intermediate appellate court, so appeals go straight to the supreme court of that state.

-The supreme court is another appellate court—again, it will usually only decide whether the court below it correctly interpreted the law and applied it to the facts; it won’t gather new evidence or start things over.
+The supreme court is another appellate court and will usually only decide whether the court below it correctly interpreted the law and applied it to the facts; it won’t gather new evidence or start things over.
 Except in certain kinds of cases—for example, death penalty cases—most supreme courts get to decide which cases they will hear.
-If you don’t agree with the decision made by the appellate court (again, except in certain cases that can come right from the trial court to the supreme court), you can ask the supreme court to hear your case, but they may refuse, in which case, the appellate court’s ruling stands.
+If you don’t agree with the decision made by the appellate court (again, except in certain cases that can come right from the trial court to the supreme court), you can ask the supreme court to hear your case, but it may refuse, in which case, the appellate court’s ruling stands.

 There are all kinds of exceptions to this general structure.
 For example, in many states, claims under a certain amount are heard in small claims court, not the trial court.
-The trial court may act as the appellate court, and can review the entire case, like new.
+The trial court may act as the appellate court and can review the entire case, like new.
 (This is called de novo review.)
 Or, if you are filing for bankruptcy and your creditors challenge it, that case will be handled in federal bankruptcy court.
 We won’t be able to point out every exception to you, so you may have to do some research to figure out the procedure in the court system you’re in.
 We’ll explain how to do that in Chapter 2.

 Most Cases Don’t Go to Trial